Luca25702-pixel/Ransom-Fake/README.md

 # How to make it work

 This malware won't work if:

   • You don't run the file as administrator.

-  • Your PowerShell execution policy is set to allow only trusted scripts .
+  •Your PowerShell execution policy is set to allow only trusted scripts .

   • If you have Ransomware protection turned on in Windows Security app.